 “A template helps plan each individual’s daily activities in a structured way,” Adams said.
 “If you know what each person is doing daily, it’s easier to help correct what’s going wrong.
 It helps with things like conversion rates, etc. Yes, these templates can be customized in any way a team’s manager sees fit, based on how he believes the team will perform better.”

 Sales plans should be unique to the company; however, there are key components they should always include.
 Because there is somewhat of a formula, you can use a template.

 Templates are extremely helpful, Gibbs said.
 “It creates uniformity for the team, as well as a yearly or quarterly sales plan to present to senior management.”

-Gibbs added that while templates are put together to be of help, they can easily be customized to meet the needs of a particular business or sales team.
+Gibbs added that templates can easily be customized to meet the needs of a particular business or sales team.

 Planning is vital for any business, especially when dealing with sales targets.
 Before selling your product or service, you must outline your goals and ways to execute them.
 Essentially, a sales plan enables you to mitigate problems and risks.
 When there is a clear plan of action, you will know how to proceed in order to attain your goals.

 Enid Burns contributed to the writing and reporting in this article.
 Source interviews were conducted for a previous version of this article.